Cisco loses court challenge to Microsoft's takeover of Skype

-LUXEMBOURG Microsoft fended off a challenge to its $8.5 billion takeover of messaging service Skype as Europe's second-highest court ruled against claims by rival Cisco that the 2011 deal would harm competition.
+LUXEMBOURG Microsoft fended off a challenge to its $8.5 billion takeover of messaging service Skype when Europe's second-highest court ruled against claims by rival Cisco that the 2011 deal would harm competition.

-The decision on Wednesday means Microsoft can continue to market Skype's video calls to consumers and businesses without making any concessions to Cisco or others offering similar products.

 Cisco, the world's top network equipment maker, said at a hearing in May that Microsoft's acquisition of Skype, the largest Internet video and voice messaging provider, created a monopoly.
 Cisco said the European Commission was wrong to approve the deal without demanding concessions from Microsoft.

-The Luxembourg-based General Court said Cisco had failed to show that the takeover would harm competition.
+The Luxembourg-based General Court said Cisco failed to show that the takeover would harm competition.

 "Microsoft's acquisition of Skype is compatible with the (European Union's) internal market.
 The merger does not restrict competition either on the consumer video communications market or on the business video communications market," the judges said.

-Cisco, which filed its challenge together with Italian fixed-line and Internet telephone provider and Skype rival Messagenet SpA, originally said it would not appeal to the EU Court of Justice, Europe's highest.
-But it later withdrew that comment.
+Cisco, which filed its challenge together with Italian fixed-line and Internet telephone provider and Skype rival Messagenet SpA, said it would not appeal to the EU Court of Justice, Europe's highest.

 To defend itself against Microsoft, Cisco had pushed for a common set of technology standards in video conferencing to make sure that products offered by different firms work together.
 It had hoped to get backing from the EU case to ensure such "inter-operability" of video calls.